Hohe Mark

 Park History

 Hohe Mark Nature Park was established in 1963, one of North Rhine-Westphalia's first nature parks, to provide recreational space for the northern Ruhr population and preserve the transitional landscape between industrial and agricultural zones.
-The park has evolved significantly, with recent major expansion in 2015 increasing its area substantially and incorporating additional Münsterland heath and agricultural landscapes.
+[1] The park expanded significantly in 2019, nearly doubling its area from approximately 1,040 km2 to 1,978 km2 and incorporating additional Münsterland heath and agricultural landscapes.
 Modern management coordinates forest conservation, recreational access, and ecological restoration across the expanded territory.

 Major Trails And Attractions